Barton J. Hirsch

 Awards/Honors2012 - Social Policy Award for Best Authored Book from the Society for Research on Adolescence for After-School Centers and Youth Development: Case Studies of Success and Failure, published by Cambridge University Press.

-2006 - Social Policy Award for Best Authored Book from the Society for Research on Adolescence for A Place to Call Home: After-School Programs for Urban Youth, copublished by APA and Teachers College Press.
+2006 - Social Policy Award for Best Authored Book from the Society for Research on Adolescence for A Place to Call Home: After-School Programs for Urban Youth, copublished by the American Psychological Association and Teachers College Press.

 |1981||Postdoctorate, Social Ecology||Stanford University|